Find a topic of your choice

 Using TypeScript, we can make our lives with custom selectors easier.
 Our editor can autocomplete our selectors and check if we aren’t using any that were already deleted

-Article on how to randomly generate a user and various ways how to use its data
+Quick guide on how to generate a random user in Cypress and an explanation of various ways on how to integrate that data into Cypress test.

 Let’s say you want to test all the links in a navigation bar, ideally in most effective way.
 In this article I show you some of the most effective ways